General pharmacy practice

 The emergency medicine rotation is a required five-week rotation.
 At Paoli Hospital, the ED averages over 30,000 patient visits annually and is compromised of three rapid evaluation rooms, 21 acute beds, five fast track beds, and two trauma bays.
 Paoli is a Level II trauma center and is the only trauma accredited hospital in Chester County.
 During this rotation, the pharmacy resident will be responsible for establishing a relationship and working with the ED personnel to identify, prevent, and resolve many different types of medication issues.
 The resident will provide both cognitive and dispensing services to the ED.
 The dispensing functions will include review of medication orders generated for ED patients and fulfillment of medication orders as needed.
 The cognitive functions will include medication list management, patient counseling/education, decisions about patient care, assisting with traumas/codes, developing educational materials, and providing drug information as needed.

-The cardiology rotation is a required five-week rotation in which the Paoli residency program has teamed up with the cardiology consultants of Philadelphia Main Line Division.
-The physician practice is located conveniently at Paoli Hospital and consists of eight physicians and two nurse practitioners.
-There is one non-invasive cardiologist and one interventionist rounding in the hospital each day.
-The resident will divide their time between each of the cardiologists who are on site each day.
-Additionally, the resident will provide pharmaceutical care to patients in the cardiology office as part of the rotation requirements.
+The cardiology rotation is a required five-week rotation in which the Paoli residency program has teamed up with the Cardiology Consultants of Philadelphia (CCP) - Main Line Division.
+The physician practice is located conveniently across the street from Paoli Hospital and consists of multiple physicians, nurse practitioners and physician assistants.
+The resident will divide their time between the cardiologists and nurse practitioners who are on site each day.
+The resident will also have the opportunity to spend time in the cardiac cath lab with the interventionalist.
 Paoli Hospital is recognized nationally for quality in cardiac care and offers a broad range cardiovascular services.
 After completing the rotation the resident will have gained a better understanding of the pharmacology, pharmacokinetics, pharmacodynamics of cardioactive drugs, be able to discuss the pathophysiology of cardiac disease, explain the role of the ECG in diagnosis and drug monitoring of cardiac disease and understand the use of other basic cardiac diagnostic tests including physical assessment of the cardiovascular system, as well as the appropriate use of interventional procedures.

 The medication safety rotation is an elective four-week rotation designed to assist the resident in identifying ways to improve the medication use system and minimize the risk of adverse drug events.
 The resident will participate in various initiatives which will positively impact medication safety in a community hospital setting.
 The resident will become familiar with strategies utilized in medication safety through projects, meetings and communication tools.